KairoSystems/ilbcvm/README.md

 ## ilbcvm
 The main virtual machine which executes programs written in the ilbcvm byte code format

-## ilbcvm-rt
+## ilbcvm_rt
-Main implementation of the ilbcvm runtime
+.NET C# Implementation of the ilbcvm runtime

-## ilbcvm-cc
+## ilbcvm_cc
-Main implementation of the ilbcvm compiler & decompiler
+Standard implementation of the ilbcvm compiler & decompiler

+## ilbcvm_mon
+Machine code monitor for ILBCVM